samuel-chang/Chapter_occ/README.md

 # Chapter_occ

-A project for Sam Chang's thesis in Environmental Science.
+A project for Sam Chang's this year thesis in Environmental Science.